rhizoome/git-darcs/README.md

 [git-darcs on pypi](https://pypi.org/project/git-darcs/)

-Just call `git-darcs update`, it will import current git-commit into darcs.
+Just call `git-darcs update`, it will import the current git-commit into darcs.
 If you get new commits eg. using `git pull`, you can call `git-darcs update` and it will import each commit into darcs.

 By default the first import is shallow, only importing the current git-commit.
 If you want to import the whole history use `git-darcs update --no-shallow`,